 An FDA official also wrote a letter to the New England Journal of Medicine warning that the agency had received a total of 23 reports of a link between one bisphosphonate drug (Fosamax) and esophageal cancer.
 Although the FDA did not confirm that Boniva was a potential cause of esophageal cancer, the FDA official’s letter said that this link couldn’t be ruled out.
 The number of complaints of esophageal cancer related to osteoporosis medications has since increased to around 30 reports.Taking Legal Action for Boniva Side Effects

 Many patients prescribed Boniva were not aware of the dangers, which can be exacerbated through long-term use.
 Unfortunately, as more and more people have now taken the drug for many years, there have been increasing complications and more claims are being made against the drug manufacturer.

 If you or a loved one is among the patients who took Boniva and who is experiencing health problems as a result, you may have a legal right to compensation.
 Under product liability rules for defective drugs, you don’t have to prove the manufacturer was negligent but you do have to demonstrate that the Boniva was the direct cause of health issues when used as directed.

-The defective drug attorneys at the Law Offices of Jeffrey S. Glassman can help you with your personal injury claim arising from Boniva or other dangerous medications.
+The defective drug attorneys at Jeffrey Glassman Injury Lawyers can help you with your personal injury claim arising from Boniva or other dangerous medications.
 Give us a call or contact us online today to learn more and schedule your free consultation.